-The many ICO funded projects each received one-time funding, but what they are building will need perpetual maintenance and possibly refinement, if it succeeds.
+The scenario is familiar to other projects whose commons are dominated by a conventional organization.
+The many ICO funded projects out there received one-time funding, but what they are building will need perpetual maintenance and possibly refinement, if it succeeds.
 The Zcash funding issue is therefore of particular interest, because it is on the horizon for many other projects with autonomous but time-limited funding.